Module 8, Part 1: Programming Interfaces and Encapsulation#

 More specifically, when writing classes we may want to distinguish between two main levels of access, using two different modifiers:

-fields and methods that can only be accessed from inside the class that defines them.
+publicfields and methods that can be accessed by any other part of a program, andprivatefields and methods that can only be accessed from inside the class that defines them.

 To illustrate the concept and the motivation, let us examine a scenario: designing and implementing a Java class that represents a bank account.
 We discuss: